 - “In the easier and looser concerto forms invented by Mendelssohn and Schumann I have not met a more original, a more masterly, and a more exhilarating work than the Sibelius violin concerto.”

-Early Shaded Dog pressings of Heifetz’s records are known to have rarely survived in audiophile playing condition.
-Top quality early pressings in clean condition come our way at most once a year, which means shootouts for them get done infrequently.
-There are literally thousands of clean, vintage classical pressing sitting in our stockroom waiting for a few more copies to come our way so that we can finally do a shootout.
+Early Shaded Dog pressings of Heifetz’s records rarely survived in audiophile playing condition.
+Top quality early pressings in clean condition come our way at most a few times a year, which means shootouts for them get done infrequently.
+There are hundreds, even thousands, of clean, vintage classical pressings sitting in our stockroom waiting for a few more copies to come our way so that we can finally do a shootout.
+These things cannot be rushed.

-It’s practically impossible to hear that kind of string sound on any recording made in the last thirty years (and this of course includes practically everything pressed on Heavy Vinyl).
-It may be a lost art but as long as we have these wonderful vintage pressings to play it’s an art that is not being lost on us. (more…)
+As for the sound, it’s practically impossible to find the richly textured, natural string tone offered here on anything but the vintage pressings produced in the 50s and 60s.
+Record making may be a lost art, but as long as we have these wonderful vintage pressings to play, it’s an art that is not being lost on us.